maxxiimo/the-front-end-manifesto/chp8-device-detection.md

 ### Mobvious Set Up

-**Step 1**: Copy all the [base-mobile][] files from the default folder and place them into their corresponding directories, i.e. `stylesheets/mobile` files go in `stylesheets/mobile` in your application.
-You should be able to cleanly merge the files in one sweep into your project.
+**Step 1**: Copy and merge into your project the cloned files and subfolders exactly as they are laid out, in their entirety.
 When you are finished, the following files will have been added to your repository:

 ![][new-files]

-**Step 2**: Add the following to your application.rb file:
+**Step 2**: Add the following gems to your `Gemfile` and then bundle install:

+    gem 'mobvious'
+    gem 'mobvious-rails'

+**Step 3**: Add the following to `application.rb`:

+    # Tell your app to use Mobvious::Manager as Rack middleware.
+    config.middleware.use Mobvious::Manager

     # Precompile *all* assets, except those that start with underscore per:
     # http://blog.55minutes.com/2012/01/getting-compass-to-work-with-rails-31-and-32/